sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 **OBJECTION:** With no competitive advantage, the business will fail.
 **RESPONSE:** The focus of Improving Scientific Integrity is on solving patient problems (including affordability), not on maximizing profit.
 Therefore, many people would not consider it to be a business at all.
 In my opinion, it is more career development or continuing education than it is a business.
 However, each person using co-scientist must make the business decision of whether the rewards are greater than the investment in time.

-According to Hamilton Helmer's book, _[7 Powers](https://7powers.com/): The Foundations of Business Strategy_ which describes the seven types of competitive advantages that create a durable moat for a business:
+Hamilton Helmer's book, _[7 Powers](https://7powers.com/): The Foundations of Business Strategy_, describes the seven types of competitive advantages that create a durable moat for a business:
 1. **Scale Economies**: The cost per unit of a product or service decreases as the volume of production increases.
 2. **Network Economies**: The value of a product or service increases as more users join the network.
 3. **Switching Costs**: It is costly or painful for a customer to switch to a competitor's product or service.